 The original building on the market square in Chojna (Königsberg) was the House of a Merchant recorded in a document from 1409.
 Its construction was associated with the the town privilege of Chojna in 1271.
 In 1316 it was destroyed as a result of a fire, but it was rebuilt and enlarged before 1366.

-In the years 1433-1461, the merchant’s house was expanded and renamed to the town hall, the main seat of the municipal authorities.
+In the years 1433-1461, the Merchant’s House was expanded and renamed to the town hall, the main seat of the municipal authorities.
 The interior of the basement and the first floor were then adapted to new, more complex functions.
-In 1433, the town’s documents mention the premises of the mayor of Chojna, and in 1461 it is clearly said about the taxes paid in the town hall.
+In 1433, the town’s documents recorded the premises of the mayor of Chojna, and in 1461, taxes paid in the town hall were recorded.

-After 1702, probably due to damage caused by fire, a general renovation and reconstruction in Baroque forms was made.
-The walls of the first floor were pulled down, leaving only Gothic gables.
-Regothisation of the facade was made in 1883 and reconstruction after war damages in the years 1977-1985.
+In the 16th and 17th centuries, the town hall avoided major transformations, only the windows of the west façade were raised due to the buildings located there.
+After 1702, probably due to damages caused by fire, a general renovation and reconstruction in Baroque forms was made.
+The walls of the first floor were pulled down, only Gothic gables preserved.
+Regothisation of the facades was made in 1883 and reconstruction after war damages in the years 1977-1985.